EGI-Federation/documentation/content/en/users/cloud-compute/gpgpu/_index.md

 ## Access to GPU resources on EGI Cloud

-First, you need to make your you belong to one of the supported [Virtual Organisations (VOs)](https://confluence.egi.eu/display/EGIG/Virtual+organisation).
+Check whether you belong to one of the supported [Virtual Organisations (VOs)](https://confluence.egi.eu/display/EGIG/Virtual+organisation).
 If you are not sure what VO to join, request access to the pilot VO [vo.access.egi.eu](https://operations-portal.egi.eu/vo/view/voname/vo.access.egi.eu)